About TheGodGuy

 We have to change many of our assumptions about both physics and religion.
 These new ideas are what are represented by the descent of the Holy City, the New Jerusalem.
 The “End Days” represent a radically new cosmic paradigm shift.
 This is what is meant by the Lord’s words that “all things will be made anew.”
 These ideas are what will be revealed by the Lord’s Second Coming – which is slowly taking place, to one person at a time, right now!

-3. irishanglican Says:
+3. irishanglican says:

 How about the doctrine of God? i.e. the nature of God?
 And is not God triune?

-4. thegodguy Says:
+4. thegodguy says:

 Thanks for your response.
 You need not be concerned.
 I will not only address issues concerning the nature of God and Trinitarian doctrine in my upcoming book “Proving God,” these topics have also been explored from various angles in several of my previous posts.
 Posts entitled “Jesus is Jehovah,” and “The Divine Rope-A-Dope” quickly come to mind.
 You bring up important issues because Trinitarian doctrine is a source of great confusion in the Christian Church.

-5. irishanglican Says:
+5. irishanglican says:

 There is really no confusion at all about the Trinity, only profound mystery!
 I believe like the Eastern Orthodox, that the first seven Ecumenical Councils are the Churches best teaching with both Scripture and a Living Tradition.
 Forgive me, but being honest, your Swedenborg position would be a false path for me!
 If we really want to know the basis for the Trinitarian nature of God, we simply must hear and follow the First Council of Nicaea.
 The beauty of God can really only be approached in the expession of dogmatic theology!